yasimba/ParkingManagementSystem/index.md

-## Week 11 Hardware(October 13th)
+## Week 11 Hardware(November 13th)
 * I used my soldered board and connected it to the raspberrypi.
 I am still able to get sensor readings and can thus summarise that everything is still functioning well.
 * My SD card and camera got spoilt and will therefore need to be replaced.
 I will order a new set of them adding about $20 to my project budget.
 In addition, I will have to rewrite the code to control both the camera and the LED.
 Main LED functionality will be obtained from the following URL: https://gpiozero.readthedocs.io/en/stable while I will use the python requests library to query the openalpr api with my credentials to perform number plate recognition.

-## Week 10 Hardware(October 6th)
+## Week 10 Hardware(November 6th)
  * I am currently behind schedule for the hardware project due to the fact that I was unable to retrieve my PCB from the parts crib.
  * I have sent the gerber files again with my name on the board to make location easier.
 I will check in daily in person with the prototype lab in order to have the board etched and soldered by Friday in order to be able to get back on schedule.
  * Financially, I have incurred an additional expense of $20 CAD for the order of sockets and connectors for the PCB.
 I am on track on that regard.
- * In terms of general functionality, I am able eto retrieve readings from the sensor and the vision algorithms are able to detect number plates
+ * In terms of general functionality, I am able eo retrieve readings from the sensor and the vision algorithms are able to detect number plates
   -- (UPDATE) --
   * After having confirmed that my board was mistakenly taken by someone else, I obtained and soldered a new board.Therefore, I am now back on schedule with my project